 The new build housing market experienced robust site visitor numbers in 2017.
 The market was supported by resilient consumer confidence and a competitive but disciplined mortgage market.
 Total revenues for the period increased by 9% to £3.42 billion (2016: £3.14 billion).
 Underlying profit before tax* increased by 25% to £977.1 million (2016: £782.8 million) and cash balances of £1,302.7 million were held at 31 December 2017 (2016: £913.0 million).

-The Group’s underlying operating margin* improved by 380bps to 27.6% in the six months to 30 June 2017 (2016: 23.8%).
+The Group’s underlying operating margin* improved by 340bps to 28.2% in the year ended 31 December 2017 (2016: 24.8%).
 This is the result of our continuous drive to invest in high quality land, opening up these new sites as promptly as possible and growing our regional businesses’ build and sales delivery whilst exercising strong control over our costs.

 * stated before goodwill impairment

 ** 12 month rolling average stated before goodwill impairment